-Meghan Markle’s Baby Shower Criticized By Queen Elizabeth’s Former Spokesman Reports ‘Us Weekly’
+Meghan Markle’s Baby Shower Criticized By Queen Elizabeth’s Former Spokesman, Reports ‘Us Weekly’

 ????????????????
 The Duke and Duchess of Sussex are marking #CommonwealthDay by celebrating the diverse community of Canadians living around the UK.
 Le duc et la duchesse de Sussex marquent la #JournéeduCommonwealth en célébrant les diverses communautés de Canadiens habitant le R.-U. ????
 PA/Kensington Palace

-The event was rumored to have cost $200K according to Cosmopolitan.
-Held at The Mark Hotel, the cost for the one-night stay in the Penthouse suite that is two floors and reportedly the most expensive hotel room in America totaled $75K.
-Elle reported that the suite has vaulted ceilings, four bedrooms and a massive terrace overlooking Central Park and the Metropolitan Museum of Art.
+The event was rumored to have cost $200,000, according to Cosmopolitan.
+Held at The Mark Hotel, the cost for the one-night stay in the Penthouse suite that is two floors and reportedly the most expensive hotel room in America totaled $75,000.
+Elle reported that the suite has vaulted ceilings, four bedrooms, and a massive terrace overlooking Central Park and the Metropolitan Museum of Art.
 Guests reportedly placed their gifts in a baby crib and enjoyed treats from a cotton candy machine.

 View this post on Instagram